mo-ccc/kachow/readme.md

 A swagger file is available in the docs folder to document the api.

 # Installation instructions
 The app makes use of the venv pip package to create a virtual environment.
 Therefore the package will need to be installed in order to run the app.
-There after the install instructions are as below:
+Thereafter the install instructions are as below:

 - Clone the repo
 ```git clone github.com/mo-ccc/kachow.git```